boundlessgeo/geodroid-server-test/README.md

 Advanced Setup
 --------------

-The defaults can be modified using the `test.properties` file.
-This will be located in the working directory.
+The defaults can be modified using the `test.properties` file or via environment variables.
+The properties file should be in the project base directory or working directory.

 The following properties can be specified if needed: